I have good news and bad news.

-Being a single father may be difficult, but it provides opportunities: For instance, a father who is willing to “step-up” will have the opportunity to truly care for his children when they are with him, rather than being left on the periphery.
-He will have the opportunity to read to the children, help them with their homework, attend school conferences and other functions, watch their little league ballgames, take them on excursions to the park, or to the zoo.
-He will have the opportunity to talk to them and really get to know them; and to develop a loving and lifelong bond.
+Being a single father may be difficult, but it provides opportunities: For instance, a father who is willing to “step up” will have the opportunity to truly care for his children when they are with him, rather than being left on the periphery.
+He will have the opportunity to read to the children, help them with their homework, attend school conferences and other functions, watch their little league ball games, take them on excursions to the park, or to the zoo.
+He will have the opportunity to talk to them and really get to know them and develop a loving and lifelong bond.
 He will be able to give them love, support, and stability, and enrich his own life in the process.

 Being a single father is not a sentence, it is an opportunity.
 Even if he is not living in the same household as the children, each and every father has the power to reverse the trend.
 He has the power to become the dad that his children need; the dad he always wanted to be.

 Gary Frank has been an Arizona attorney and Mediator for over thirty years.
 His practice is limited to Family Law.
 If you are in need of a strong advocate and a compassionate counselor to help you with your Family Law problem, please give us a call today at 602-383-3610, or contact us by email at email@example.com.
 You can also reach us through our website at www.garyfranklaw.com.
 We look forward to hearing from you.

 Let's Discuss Your Case - We're Here For You.

 When dealing with a family matter issue, you do not have to go at it alone.
 Schedule your comprehensive attorney consultation now and we can discuss the entire case.